 Leaders seems to be on the menu lately — I am a lame bastard, so I just dug out an old article I wrote in 2003 or so.
 It is, funny enough still true for me … to some extend.

 That’s it.
 There’s not much more to say, is there?
-Well if it were all so simple you’d not be on this web site, would you?
+Well, if it were all so simple, you’d not be on this website, would you?

-Presenting the fly to a fish (tossing a hook with fluff around onto or in the water – in simpler language) is a rather complex affair, which should not be underestimated.
+Presenting the fly to a fish (tossing a hook with fluff around onto or in the water – in more straightforward language) is a rather complex affair, which should not be underestimated.
 So let’s look at the problem from the start, the feeding fish in a stream, Mr. fish is looking upstream, feeding.
 He grabs a bite whenever the big conveyer belt-like flow brings food downstream- either on the water surface or in the water body.
 Therefore the fish is looking upstream virtually all day.

 So that’s the problem in a nutshell.
 The more natural your presentation looks to the fish, the more you’ll catch, particularly the wild ones.

-So I searched for my first book again to look for the detailed recipes for knotted leaders.
+So I searched for my first book again to look for detailed recipes for knotted leaders.
 Charles C. Ritz describes three main parts of a leader.

 1. power transmission – 60% of the total leader length